Download the Somerset County Council Bus Services and Route Map (16/17 routes not yet available).

 Am I eligible to get a 'County Ticket'?

-As long as you are attending a 16+ establishment and the Learning and Skills Council funds the course, or attending college as part of a work based learning course, you will be entitled to apply for a County Ticket.
-Strode College will be able to tell you if the Learning and Skills Council funds your chosen course.
+As long as you are attending a 16+ establishment and the Education Funding Agency funds the course, or attending college as part of a work based learning course, you will be entitled to apply for a County Ticket.
+Strode College will be able to tell you if the Education Funding Agency funds your chosen course.

 What if I am unable to use public transport due to a disability, special need or medical problem?